-Muhammad ibn Ali ibn Arabi (1165-1240) was one of the most influential mystics and philosophers in the history of Islam.
-Ibn Arabi was born in Murcia in Muslim Al-Andalus (modern-day Spain), and began having ecstatic visions of God and the prophets – Jesus, Moses, Muhammad among others – while still in his teens.
+Muḥammad ibn ʿAlī ibn ʿArabī (1165-1240) was one of the most influential mystics and philosophers in the history of Islam.
+Born in Murcia in Muslim Al-Andalus (modern-day Spain), he began having ecstatic visions of God and the prophets – Jesus, Moses, and Muhammad among others – while still in his teens.
 These visions, which would continue throughout his life, are central to the development of his philosophy.

-Ibn Arabi left Mecca for Iraq and then Konya in Anatolia (present-day Turkey),and in 1223, finally settled in Damascus, then ruled by one of the members of the Ayyubid dynasty, where he continued writing and teaching and remained until the end of his life.
+Ibn Arabi left Mecca for Iraq and then Konya in Anatolia ,and in 1223, finally settled in Damascus, then ruled by one of the members of the Ayyubid dynasty, where he continued writing and teaching and remained until the end of his life.